Sakskøbing: Sakskøbing Municipality

-The former Sakskøbing Municipality, including the small island of Vigsø, covered an area of 176 km², and had a total population of 9,299 (2005).
+The former Sakskøbing Municipality, including the small island of Vigsø, covered an area of 176 km2, and had a total population of 9,299 (2005).
 Its last mayor was Kaj Petersen a member of the Social Democrats (Socialdemokraterne) political party.
 To the north is Tår's Cove (Tårs Vig) and beyond that Rågø Strait (Rågø Sund), the waterway which separates Lolland from Zealand.
 A finger of Rågø Strait cuts into the former municipality forming Sakskøbing Fjord and then Sakskøbing River (Sakskøbing å) which meanders through the former municipality, as well as through Nykøbing Falster and Nysted until it terminates near the town of Bregninge.

 On 1 January 2007 Sakskøbing Municipality ceased to exist as the result of Kommunalreformen ("The Municipality Reform" of 2007).
 It was merged with existing Nykøbing Falster, Nysted, Nørre Alslev, Stubbekøbing, and Sydfalster municipalities to form the new Guldborgsund Municipality.
-This created a municipality with an area of 907 km² and a total population of 63,533 (2005).
+This created a municipality with an area of 907 km2 and a total population of 63,533 (2005).
 The new municipality belongs to Region Sjælland (Region Zealand).

+Transport and infrastructure

+The town is served by Sakskøbing railway station, located on Lollandsbanen, a railway line between Nykøbing Falster and Nakskov, which is operated by the railway company Lokaltog A/S since 2015.

+Sakskøbing is located on European route E47 connecting Lübeck in Germany to Helsingborg in Sweden via Copenhagen, as well as the Danish national road 9 connecting Odense on Funen to Nykøbing Falster on Falster by way of Funen, Langeland and Lolland.

+Lolland Falster Airport is located south of Sakskøbing between the towns of Holeby and Rødby.